nevanscott/nevanscott.github.io/_posts/journal/2011-01-24-living-with-the-web.md

 layout: post
 title: Living with the Web
 date: January 24, 2011, 9pm
+teaser: |
+  I consider myself lucky to say that I generally feel like a productive contributor to the web, and a productive person in general.
 ---

 When I wake up, I check my email and a few websites.
 Sometimes I listen to a podcast or flip through something on my iPad.
 Sometimes (rarely) I make an effort to read the news.
 I often hop on Adium pretty soon after I wake up to see if anyone is online to chat with.
 I spend the majority of most days with my laptop, and it sits next to me as I fall asleep listening to a podcast or audiobook, and then wakes me up with an alarm in the morning.
 During the day I sometimes entertain myself by watching a TV show or two.
 I make a lot of phone calls most days to stay in touch with friends and family on the other coast, and even then I often have the computer open in front of me.